A math game out now on the App Store, Google Play, and Mac App Store

 plays like a game.

 Board Together: Math Practice turns equations into a tile puzzle.
-You get a rack of numbers and operators, a few equations with blanks, and a short clock.
+You get a rack of numbers and signs, a few equations with blanks, and a short clock.
 Drag a tile in, the line checks itself, and the next one slides up.
 Play on your own, or split the rack with someone and solve together.

 Three smiling number-tile characters, a plus, a six, and a seven, next to a card showing two equations with blanks